Frank Stagg (theologian): Recognition and honors

 Frank Stagg is included in various lists of distinguished twentieth century Baptist theologians: E. Y. Mullins, W. T. Connor, W. O. Carver, Frank Stagg, W. W. Stevens, Dale Moody, Dallas Roark, James Wm.
 McClendon, Morris Ashcraft, E. Frank Tupper, Warren McWilliams, A. J. Conyers, and Curtis Freeman.
 He also has been called "one of the foremost interpreters of the New Testament among Baptists in the twentieth century."

-At the Louisville seminary he held the prestigious James Buchanan Harrison Chair of New Testament Theology.
+At the Louisville seminary he held the James Buchanan Harrison Chair of New Testament Theology.

 The Stagg-Tolbert Forum for Biblical Studies is an annual event named in his honor.
 It is designed to make excellence in biblical scholarship accessible to the lay person.